Protect Oʻahu’s primary water source

 Video by Caitlin Rodgers, Sierra Club of Hawaiʻi Intern, 2017

 In January 2014, the U.S. Navy reported that 27,000 gallons of jet fuel leaked from a tank at its Red Hill Bulk Fuel Storage Facility.
+Since the facility was built, more than 170,000 gallons of fuel has leaked.
 This facility holds twenty fuel storage tanks and is located a mere 100 feet above Oʻahu’s primary aquifer that serves over 600,000 residents from Hālawa to Hawaiʻi Kai.

 Previous studies have shown this is not the first leak from this facility—since its construction in the 1940s, this facility has leaked as much as 200,000 gallons of fuel into the environment—and the groundwater beneath the tanks may already be contaminated with fuel.
 We are concerned these tanks will continue to leak, posing a serious threat to the future of Oʻahu’s drinking water.